Collective89/Mobile-Keyboard-Optimiser/README.md

 However this design is redundant for virtual keyboards used in applications on mobile devices as people generally use a single digit to enter text using virtual keyboards and mobile devices and the most two digits i.e. Both thumbs to type text messages and text using these virtual keyboards.
 It becomes apparent therefore that traditional QWERTY keyboard designs are not suited to the single digit letter entry that is practised on virtual keyboards on mobile devices and that a new virtual keyboard layout design must be sought in order to allow for the entry of text optimally on mobile devices where the user is entering the text using a single digit.

+This version is written in C++ and SFML 2.4.1